Renaissance in Albania: Art

 In Albania, the most notable painters were Onufri and his son Nikolla.
-Art during the Renaissance in Albania focused mostly on Christian religious figures.
-Many painters would paint in churches or monasteries, with most of their works focusing on prophets or Jesus, such as Nikolla who painted in the Church of St. Vllaherna in Berat.
 The artistic works of this period, especially from Onufri, would leave an influence on Albanian art up until the 19th century.
 Onufri introduced a new style of painting with him using natural color dies as well as introducing the color pink into paintings.
-He would paint religious and historical figures as well as nature.
-Onufri also established the first Albanian art school in Berat, which would later be passed down to Nikolla.
+He also established the first Albanian art school in Berat, which would later be passed down to Nikolla.
+After Nikolla, the university was given to Onufri Cypriota.
+Cypriota took many elements from Onufri, including the signing of artworks, something which had not been practiced in Albanian before the Renaissance.
+An original element of Onufri Cypriota's work was the adding of text to his artworks.
+His most notable paintings "Prayers" and "Christ the Almighty" (icons).